Importance And Mission

 Mitigation plan:

-Utilizing AI technology in organizations to enhance operational efficiency, while presenting new opportunities, also introduces new risks that organizations must adequately address.
-This is particularly crucial in the Oil & Gas industry, characterized by its complexity and demand for high data accuracy.
-PTTEP acknowledges these risks and has implemented AI risk management to continuously monitor, establish preventative measures, respond to, and mitigate these risks.
-The primary risks associated with AI usage are as follows:
+Utilizing AI technology in organizations to enhance operational efficiency, while presenting new opportunities, may also introduce new risks that organizations are actively taking steps to address.
+This is particularly crucial in the oil and gas industry, characterized by its complexity and demand for high data accuracy.
+PTTEP acknowledges these risks and has implemented AI risk management to continuously monitor, establish preventive measures, respond to, and mitigate these risks as follows:

 • Timeframe: 3-10 years